-Seattle, WA Citywide Fees vary by geographic area / zone: 4,000 SF threshold; Exemptions include (1) a number of Yes Population: 638,000 Expansion Downtown and S. Lake Union \$0 - \$17.50 specific zoning districts; (2) for structures with at least 50 Adopted (fees vary by specific zoning district) percent residential use: up to 4,000 SF street-level retail, 2015 Outside Downtown: restaurant, arts, entertainment; (3) commercial uses Low Fee Areas \$5 within affordable projects.
-Medium Fee Areas \$7 High Fee Areas \$8 IC 85-160 zone \$10 Portland, OR 2016 Affordable Housing Construction Exci se Tax Improvements <\$100,000, private schools, hospitals, Population: 653,000 at 1% of building permit value religious, agriculture, certain non-profit care facilities, public improvements.
-Note: This chart has been asse mbled to present ar overview, and as a result, terms are simplified I. The information i s recent but not all data has been updated as of the date of this report.
-Ir some cases fees are a
+Seattle, WA Citywide Fees vary by geographic area / zone: 4,000 SF threshold; Exemptions include (1) a number of Yes Fee is indexed based on CPI.
+Population: 638,000 Expansion Downtown and S. Lake Union \$0 0 - \$17.50 specific zoning districts; (2) for structures with at least 50 Adopted (fees vary by specific zoning district) percent residential use: up to 4,000 SF street-level retail, 2015 Outside Downtown: restaurant, arts, entertainment; (3) commercial uses Low Fee Areas \$5 within affordable projects.
+Medium Fee Areas \$7 High Fee Areas \$8 IC 85-160 zone \$10 Portland, OR 2016 Affordable Housing Construction Excise Tax х Improvements <\$100,000, private schools, hospitals, Population: 653,000 at 1% of building permit value religious, agriculture, certain non-profit care facilities, public improvements.

+Note: This chart has been assembled to present an overview, and as a result, terms are simplified.
+The information is recent but not all data has been updated as of the date of this report.
+In some cases, fees are adjusted by an index (such as CPI) which may not be reflected.
+For use other than general comparison, please consult the code and staff of the jurisdiction.